 - Lyon-Martin Healthcare Clinic is a local clinic focused on providing lesbians affordable, quality healthcare services. http://lyon-martin.org/

 Dignity Health’s Saint Francis Memorial Hospital has become the first hospital internationally to achieve accreditation as a Center of Excellence in Gender Confirmation Surgery by globally-recognized Surgical Review Corporation (“SRC”) -- a nonprofit patient safety organization dedicated to recognizing and refining surgical care.
 Learn More

-In addition Saint Francis Memorial Hospital is pleased to announce that it has earned a “LGBTQ Health Care Quality Leader” designation from the Human Right Campaign Foundation (HRC).
-The designation was awarded in the 13th edition of the HRC’S Healthcare Equality Index (HEI) and highlights Saint Francis’ goals of providing a comprehensive continuum of care to LBGTQ patients and their families.
+In addition Saint Francis Memorial Hospital is pleased to have earned a “LGBTQ+ Health Care Quality Leader” designation from the Human Right Campaign Foundation (HRC).
+The designation highlights Saint Francis’ goals of providing a comprehensive continuum of care to LBGTQ+ patients and their families.
 Learn More

 Saint Francis Memorial Hospital is a patient and family-centered care facility that respects patients’ rights to visitation.

 The hospital is committed to encouraging and supporting the presence and participation of family members and others who play a significant role in the physical care and emotional support of patients.
 Saint Francis shall not restrict, limit, or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, sexual orientation, gender expression or identity, or disability.
 Visitors shall enjoy full and equal privileges which are consistent with patient preferences.